MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Why you should switch to Linux.md

 ## Linux is better for programming

 If you are not specifically programming with the .NET Framework which only works on Windows, all the other programming languages like **C, C++, Java, Python** etc. will work flawlessly on Linux.
 You type a simple **sudo apt install packagename** and you get everything ready in your terminal, no need to Google the installer and go through the installation process.
-On Windows some installers like **Python**, gives you the options to set automatically the **environment variables** on your machine, in this way you can call the command **python** from your terminal.
+On Windows some installers like **Python**, gives you the options to set automatically the **environment variables** on your machine, in this way you can call the command **python** from your CMD.
 In other cases this does not happen, you need to do everything manually step by step.

-Another thing that I really dislike in Windows is the terminal, let's take as an example the Python installer again, if you have the **CMD** and you type **python** after setting the environment variable, this is not recognized, unless you open another terminal or you install a package manager like [Chocolatey](https://github.com/chocolatey/choco) and type **refreshenv** .
-I found the **Powershell** really useful when you are programming with the .NET stack but in all other cases is not like the terminal.
+Another thing that I really dislike in Windows is the CMD, let's take as an example the Python installer again, if you have the **CMD** opened and you type **python** after setting the environment variable, this is not recognized, unless you open another CMD or you install a package manager like [Chocolatey](https://github.com/chocolatey/choco) and type **refreshenv** .
+I found a tool like the **Powershell** really useful when you are programming with the .NET stack but in all other cases is not like the Linux terminal.

 Speaking of the **C language**, programming on Windows is a nightmare, yes you can use Visual Studio but you need to set up an entire IDE and you can't use some C libraries missing many functionalities.